meilisearch/documentation/reference/api/settings.md

 [Learn more about the settings in this guide](/reference/features/settings.md)

 ::: note
-Updating the settings means overwriting the default settings of MeiliSearch.
-You can reset to default values using the `DELETE` routes.
+When you update a setting, you are overwriting its default value.
+To reset any setting to its original value, you can use the `DELETE` route.
 :::

 ## Get settings